MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Input-Tax-Credit-Adjustment.md

 1. Choose the ![Search for Page or Report](image/search_small.png "Search for Page or Report icon") icon, enter **GST Credit Adjustment**, and then choose the related link.
 2. **GST Credit Adj.
 Jnl Nos.** should not be blank on **General Ledger Setup**.
 3. **GST Credit Adjustment Journal** should not be blank on **Source Type Setup**.
-4. Select relevant information in the following fields in **GST Credit Adjustment Journal**
+4. Select relevant information for following fields in **GST Credit Adjustment Journal**

     |Field|Description|
     |----------------------------------|---------------------------------------|